-I thought it's high time to get acquainted with this delicious and beautiful fruit which somewhat reminded me of the Asian dragon fruit because of their spotty interior.
-Ok, so the dragon fruit does not look like fig at all though I find the texture to be somewhat similar.
+I thought it was high time to get acquainted with this delicious and beautiful fruit which somewhat reminded me of the Asian dragon fruit because of its spotty interior.
+Ok, so the dragon fruit does not look like a fig at all though I find the texture to be somewhat similar.
 Anyway, that was what I was reminded of.

 Anyway, it’s pretty easy to make and almost needed no recipe but I listed the ingredients and procedure down below for convenience but here are some photos for a quick tutorial.

 If you like what you see do subscribe to our posts via email.
 You can also like us in Facebook or join us on Pinterest so you can get the latest recipes and so much more.
 Thanks for visiting and happy browsing!

 Spread the creamy cheese of your choice (goat cheese, mascarpone or even plain cream cheese will do) all over the wrap.
 I used a low-carb wrap but you can use your favorite one.

 Spread in the middle a very thin layer of jam or preserve.
 Just a little dab in the middle should do it so the sandwich doesn’t become too sweet.

 Top the jam with prosciutto and then pile on the arugula, about 1/2-3/4 cup per 1 large wrap.